-- a.
-Familiarize yourself with the purpose of doing reflective essays (attached). - b.
-Reflect on each of the following topics: - Describe an episode in your life where you were exceptionally motivated and that motivation led to your high performance.
-What factors motivated you? - Thinking back over your team and project experiences in this class so far, list two things you would like to sustain (i.e., keep doing) and two things you would like to improve (i.e., do better) in the future.
-Include specific examples for each item and discuss the reasons why you want to sustain or improve that item, respectively.
+- 1.)
+Familiarize yourself with the purpose of doing reflective essays (attached).
+Then, reflect on each of the following topics: - Thinking back over your team and project experiences in this class to date, list two things you would like to sustain (i.e., keep doing) and two things you would like to improve (i.e., do better) in the future.
+Include specific examples for each item and discuss the reasons why you want to sustain or improve that item, respectively. - What do you consider to be the most useful thing you have learned about software engineering from the readings assigned so far?
+What made the lesson stand out for you?
+Describe how that learning has helped your team on the project and what you personally have learned from the experience of using it.